 Uptown Theater

-The 466-seat Imperial Theatre opened in 1937.
+The 466-seat Imperial Theatre opened on March 18, 1937.
 The Capitol Theatre was located next door and the Roxy Theatre was across the street.
+It was twinned in the 1970’s and became the Imperial Cinemas 1 & 2.
 The last functioning movie theatre in downtown Barrie.
 Recently known as the Barrie Imperial Cinema 8, it closed in 2009 and later reopened as the Uptown Theater.
 It was closed with Liam Neeson in “Ordinary Love” on March 5, 2020 due to the effects of the Covid-19 pandemic.
 It reopened only to close again on October 7, 2021 and was demolished to build condominiums.

 Contributed by Trolleyguy